Requirements for Ph.D. Degree

 - Class attendance for a minimum of six semesters.
 The Ph.D. requirements must be fulfilled within the period of sixteen semesters from the day of admission to the postgraduate programme.

-- Success in a comprehensive examination between the third and the seventh semester of studies at the latest.
-The nature and assessment of the comprehensive examination are determined by the relevant department
+- Success in a comprehensive examination by the seventh semester of studies at the latest.
+The nature and assessment of the comprehensive examination are determined by the relevant department.

 - Defence of a dissertation.